 The interfaces give access to the comprehensive set of tools available in the Rhino/Grasshopper world, allowing to connect structural analysis workflows with other workflows provided there.
 As an example, with Rhino 7 now providing an interface to Autodesk Revit with their Rhino.Inside Toolkit, a once defined model in Grasshopper can be likewise transferred to SOFiSTiK for analysis as well as to Revit for drawings and further detailing.
 Grasshopper serves as the ‘single source of truth’ for an integration of analysis into a general BIM-workflow.

-- Rhino geometry objects (points, curves and surfaces) can be supplemented with additional information, such as cross-sectional properties, material properties or boundary conditions
+- Geometry objects in Rhino like points, curves, surfaces, and meshes can be enriched with additional information, such as cross-section and material properties or boundary conditions.

 - Additional features, such as type filtering or annotation options, ensure efficient model management

 - A dedicated in grasshopper integrated toolbox provides components to define fully parametric structural models for analysis in SOFiSTiK.

 - A specific set of components targets the definition of bridge models following the axis-based SOFiSTiK CABD (Computer-Aided-Bridge-Design) concept – parametric cross sections are developed along a road axis with any kind of variability to define three-dimensional models for analysis as well as BIM.

 - Furthermore, additional modules allow for a definition of loads, cross-sections, or pre- and posttensioning tendons.

 - The thus defined parametric analysis model can be directly streamed into an existing SOFiSTiK SSD-Project, or – using a dedicated component – calculated directly in Grasshopper.